hashicorp/design-system/website/docs/components/table/partials/code/component-api.md

     If set, determines the column’s width.
   </C.Property>
   <C.Property @name="onClick" @type="function">
-    Callback function invoked (if provided) when the sort button is clicked.
+    Callback function invoked when the sort button is clicked.
 By default, the sort is set by the column’s key.
   </C.Property>
   <C.Property @name="...attributes">
-    This component supports the use of `...attributes`.
+    This component supports use of [`...attributes`](https://guides.emberjs.com/release/in-depth-topics/patterns-for-components/#toc_attribute-ordering).
   </C.Property>
 </Doc::ComponentApi>